July 3rd, 2019

 They aim to scare you with the subject line

-Here’s a few examples of commonly used phishing subject lines to keep an eye out for:
+Looking over a collection of phishing email examples, we were able to compile these commonly used phishing subject lines to keep an eye out for:

 They try to hide their email address

-Here are the things to look for to spot the difference between an email that’s real and one that’s phishing:
+Here are the things to look for to spot the difference between an email that's real and a phishing email:

 - An email address is made up of two parts: a username, which comes before the @ symbol, and a domain, which comes after it.